⚠️

 This domain security report for aml-tap.com is maintained by PhishDestroy's automated threat intelligence pipeline.
 Our system continuously monitors this domain across 16 security vendors on VirusTotal, 7 public blocklists, URLScan.io, and Google Safe Browsing.

-The site displays a page titled “AML Bot”.
+The site displays a page titled “AML Bot”, which may be designed to impersonate csgo.

 If you believe this listing is inaccurate, you can submit an appeal.
 For more information about our methodology, visit our FAQ page.